nodetool-ai/nodetool/README.md

-# GenFlow
+# Nodetool.ai

 ## Description

-GenFlow is an innovative AI workflow engine, designed to integrate seamlessly with a node-based web interface.
+Nodetool is an innovative AI workflow engine, designed to integrate seamlessly with a node-based web interface.
 It enables users to orchestrate complex workflows involving various AI models for generating multimedia content, including images, text, audio, and video, all within a single, unified platform.

 ## Features